petrych/screenshotter-event/README.md

 - Spring WebTestClient

-(*) The version of Chrome Driver must correspond to the Chrome browser installed. chromedriver executable needs to be in the project folder.
+(*) The version of Chrome Driver must correspond to the Chrome browser installed. chromedriver executable needs to be in the /tools directory.
 Download from https://sites.google.com/a/chromium.org/chromedriver/downloads.

 # 1. Build